-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

-[Part I heading deleted by No. 58 of 1995 s.
+[Part I heading deleted: No. 58 of 1995 s.
 87(1).]

 1. Duties of proprietor, occupiers etc.

 (1) A proprietor shall —

 (a) forthwith carry out all work that may be ordered by any competent public authority or local government in respect of his lot other than such work as may be for the benefit of the building generally and pay all rates, taxes, charges, outgoings and assessments that may be payable in respect of his lot;